walterhiggins/WMPJS/README.md

 Now when you guess incorrectly you should see a message `Better luck next time.` appear.

 ### The if-else-if construct
 So far the guessing games gives players just one shot at guessing the number.
-In the following listing the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
+In the following listing 5.3 the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
 The following code uses the *if - else - if* form which is quite common in Javascript:

-<caption>Listing 5.3</caption>
+<caption>Listing 5.3: TODO ADD CAPTION</caption>

     var input = require('input');
     var dice = require('dice');